wtsi-hgi/fs-reporting/sanger/README.md

 sent.
 A copy of the report will also exist in the `reports` subdirectory of this repository.

+**Note** The convenience script will first generate the iRODS stat data, so the script must be run within an environment which can authenticate to iRODS without intervention.

 Internally, it uses the following:

 ## `create-mappings.sh`